astrologos/MueLuML/README.md

 # MueLuML
-# author: Jack Alvarez, Ben Bilbro, Thomas Grady
+## Author: Jack Alvarez, Ben Bilbro, Thomas Grady
-# client: Sandia National Laboratories
+## Client: Sandia National Laboratories
-# sponsor: Dr. Mark Embree
+## Sponsor: Dr. Mark Embree

 MueLuML is a research endeavor to optimize MueLu parameters using an ensemble of machine learning and numerical optimization techniques.
 MueLu is Trilinos' Algebraic Multigrid package, developed by Sandia National Laboratories, and can be found at https://trilinos.github.io/muelu.html